Question asked in Visa and Immigration

 Good sponsorship isnít the only factor that plays role in a visa issuance.
 To be honest, students, who have sponsors from inside the US, have lower chance to obtain a visa than those who have a sponsor in their home country.
 This is because, while issuing a visa, consular officers are concerned about whether the applicant will return to his/her home country after the completion of the course or not.
 Since the students who have sponsors in the US have quite a lower chance to return back home after completion of their studies in the US, the chance for visa issuance may be a little low for them.

 The main factors that the Consular Officers look at are: the academic and financial abilities of the student to successfully complete the course in the US, and his/her ties with the home country.
 If you can satisfy the consular officers very well in these factors, itís quite certain that youíll be issued a visa.

-tiffanyG answered 6 years ago
+tiffanyG answered 6 years and 1 month ago

 Related Answered Questions

 Ask your studying abroad related question here.
 Your question will be answered by experts and other EduCouncil QnA members.